brlala/docker_playground/README.md

 6. `docker container top <name>` - process running inside the container
 7. `docker container --help` - list all commands
 8. `docker container rm <name> <name>...` - remove the containers, can take in multiple values. running containers will need to be stopped first
     * `-f` - force remove of container even if it's running
+9. `docker info` - display info of docker, use this to check swarm mode

 ### Monitoring commands
 9. `docker run -it --rm --privileged --pid=host justincormack/nsenter1` - connecting to docker VM [source](https://github.com/justincormack/nsenter1)